-Apply for benefits to the plan administrator.
-You will need to complete all necessary forms and supply needed information, such as the address where you will get your checks.
+When you apply for benefits to the Plan Administrator, you will need to complete all necessary forms and supply needed information, such as the address where you will get your checks.

 Your claim will be reviewed and a decision made within 90 days.
 In some cases the decision may be delayed for an additional 90 days.
 If so, you will be notified in writing before the end of the initial 90-day period.
 The notice will include the reason for the delay and the date when the decision is expected to be made.